 Recommended is an amount of 1-2g of oxalic acid per bee family, depending on the recommendation of the veterinarian or experienced beekeeper.

 In the set of the oxalic acid vaporizer, there is also a dosing spoon.
 Approximately 1/3 of the spoon contains about 1.5g of oxalic acid as shown in the picture below.

 You pour the contents into the provided caps, and then you can start with the sublimation process.

 For a simpler dosage, you can also use oxalic acid tablets.

-The Vaporizer gets very hot during heating.
-Do not touch it without suitable Protective Gloves!
+The sublimator gets very hot during heating.
+Do not touch it without suitable protective gloves!

 Importance of Protective Equipment for Gas Sublimation

 When using a gas sublimator for oxalic acid treatment, it is crucial to prioritize safety and protect yourself with appropriate respiratory protection and personal protective equipment (PPE).
 The following equipment is essential for ensuring your well-being during the sublimation process: